jan-bogaerts/mark/src/generated/mdc_double_compress.md

 The double-compress-service shortens the result of compress-service.
 It is useful for testing and as input for other processes.
 It inherits from transformer-base service with constructor parameters: name, dependencies, and isJson.
 The build-message function takes a text-fragment and returns a result (json array) and the key.
 The result includes system and user roles.
 The system role contains a constant value and the user role contains the result of compressService.getResult.
 The function returns the result and key.
 # MarkdownCode > services > all-spark service
 The All-Spark service creates and registers transformers into the Cybertron service.
 It has a Load function that is called during application construction.
 Transformers are registered using `cybertronService.register(transformer, false)` or `cybertronService.register(transformer, true)` for entry points.
 All transformers should be registered after construction to ensure they can be found by others.
 The transformers to create are the Compress service (entry point), Constant-extractor service, and Double-compress service.
-# MarkdownCode > services > project service > storage service
-The storage service is responsible for reading and writing project data globally.
-It has functions to clear data, set up a new project, load data from disk, load models for the project, update out-of-date transformers, mark the project as dirty for auto-saving, and save the project and models to disk.
-# MarkdownCode > services > line parser > line parser helpers
-- 'LineParserHelpers' module: helper functions for line parser service.
-- 'getFragmentAt': retrieves fragment at given index, handles null fragments.
-- 'handleEmptyLine': handles empty lines, updates fragments index.
-- 'updateFragmentTitle': updates fragment title, dispatches 'key-changed' event.
-- 'removeFragmentTitle': removes fragment title, sets to empty or merges with previous fragment.
-- 'insertFragment': inserts new fragment at given index, adjusts lines, updates project's status.
-- 'isInCode': checks if fragment is in code block by counting '```' lines.
-- 'handleTitleLine': handles title lines, creates or updates fragments.
-- 'updateFragmentLines': updates fragment lines at given index, adjusts lines and index.
-- 'handleRegularLine': handles regular lines, creates or updates fragments.
-- 'deleteLine': deletes line at given index, removes from corresponding fragment if applicable.
 # MarkdownCode > services > transformers > triple-compress service
 The triple-compress-service reduces the output of the double-compress-service to a single line.
 It is used as a description for linked components and services.
 It is a subclass of the transformer-base service with the constructor parameters: Name: 'triple compress', Dependencies: ['double compress'], isJson: false.
 During construction, it sets `this.doubleCompressService` to the first element of the dependencies array.
 The function `build-message(text-fragment)` takes a text fragment as input and returns a result (in JSON array format) with the roles and contents: system - Condense the following text to one sentence, user - `await this.doubleCompressService.getResult(text-fragment)`.
 The function also returns the result and the key of the text fragment.
 # MarkdownCode > services > transformers > component-lister service